avaneev/prvhash/README.md

 ### Fine Art ###

-As it turns out, `prvhash1` can also produce a full-colored "fine art"-like imagery by using a simple multi-pass buffer accumulation approach.
-As it turns out, the images of "cellular automatas" shown previously perfectly align on top of each other at some specific `PH_HASH_COUNT` values.
+`prvhash-1` can also produce a full-colored "fine art"-like imagery by using a simple multi-pass buffer accumulation approach.
+As it turns out, the images of "cellular automata" shown previously perfectly align on top of each other at some specific `PH_HASH_COUNT` values (2/3, 4/5 of height, and height-1).
 Note that the height of images is always a "power of 2" value.
-The `proof_fine_art.c` program can be used to produce such imagery (requires `stb_image_write.h`).
+The `proof_fine_art.c` program can be used to produce such imagery (requires `stb_image_write.h` library).

 <img src="img/prvhash1-1365-2048.jpg" width="240"><img src="img/prvhash1-1366-2048.jpg" width="240"><img src="img/prvhash1-2046-2048.jpg" width="310">